HelpWithDIY HelpWithDIY HelpWithDIY

 When you look at houses in your neighborhood, you might notice differences in roofs, walls, windows, and doors.
 Each of these parts has a specific job.

 Some keep water away, others let light in, and some help you enter and exit.
-This blog will take you through the main parts of house exteriors and explain why each matters.
+This blog will take you through the main parts of a house exterior and explain why each matters.

 Understanding these basics can help you appreciate why houses are built the way they are.
 Let’s look at what makes up the outside of a home and why these parts are so important.